-If you’re on a RingCentral Office plan, you automatically get unlimited domestic calls within the US and Canada (RingCentral Professional plans are subject to local and toll-free minute limits).
+If you’re on a RingCentral Office plan, you automatically get unlimited domestic calls within the US and Canada.
 But if you want to place a call to a number outside the United States, you’ll have to pay international calling fees.

 Rates vary, but you can usually expect the minute-by-minute charge to fall between two extremes:

 |Lowest international rate||3.9￠||Argentina, Germany, Japan, United Kingdom, etc.||View Options|

 To throw even more complexity into the equation, international rates may vary if you call a specific area within a country.
 So if you call a number in Sao Paulo, you’ll pay 3.9¢ per minute, even though the international rate for Brazil is 7.8¢ per minute.

 Making the rare international call